Skip to content

 print(person.get("Name")) # prints "George"

-# Call a function with a return
+# Call a method with a return

 new_age = person.invoke("addYears", 5)